 The courts feature specially trained officials, procedures and equipment to reduce the chance of secondary trauma for victims.
-By March 2016, the DoJ&CD had upgraded 46 regional courts into sexual offences courtrooms.

 National register for sex offenders (NRSO)

 The NRSO is a record of names of those found guilty of sexual offences against children and mentally disabled people.